New Zealand will start reopening its international borders on Feb. 27, 2022.

 Can Americans visit New Zealand?

-Unless they belong to one of the categories above, U.S. citizens are not allowed entry in New Zealand.
+Unless they belong to one of the categories above, U.S. citizens are not allowed entry into New Zealand.

 Is it safe to visit New Zealand?

 New Zealand is one of the safest places to visit during COVID-19 due to its low infection rates.
 The level of warning by CDC is only 1 which means the risk is very low.
 (CDC.gov).